pontusbostrom/VaadinGraphvizComponent/vizcomponent-root/README.md

 ### Version 0.0.1-SNAPSHOT
 - The Graph api on the server side supports a subset of the dot-language.
 Below is a more detailed list of limitations.
 - Only polygon and ellipse node shapes and arrow head/arrow tails are supported
-- Subgraphs are not supported
+- Subgraphs are supported to some degree.
+However, edges to and from subgraph nodes might not give the expected results.
+It is better to use edges to and from nodes inside the subgraphs instead.
 - Record-based nodes are not supported.
 However, one can use nodes with HTMl content instead.
 See the demos.
 - Only the tooltip given by the node id is supported.
 - Images in nodes is not supported
+- Panning and zooming support is provided via external js-library https://github.com/ariutta/svg-pan-zoom

 ## Roadmap